-$$\beta = K_0 / (K_0 + \eta_0 N_0) \text{ and } \rho = (1 - \sigma) / \sigma$$
+$$\beta = K_0 / (K_0 + \eta_0 N_0)$$ and $\rho = (1 - \sigma) / \sigma$

-(b) The "intra-family" relations between different functional forms of the CES production function were analyzed by Klump and Preissler (2000, p.43 f.).
+(b) The "intra-family" relations between different functional forms of the CES production function were analyzed by Klump and Preißler (2000, p.43 f.).
 In particular, it could be shown that the CES variants proposed by Arrow et al. (1961) and David and van de Klundert (1965) could all be traced back to a common ancestor which is given by the normalized production function (1).
-Also the CES variants used by Solow (1956) or Acemoglu (2002) can be traced back under certain special assumptions concerning the baseline values to the general normalized CES function (7), but not the functional form which, for example, was proposed by Barro and Sala-i-Martin (1995).4 values for the distribution parameter $\pi_0 = \frac{q_0 K_0}{w_0 N_0 + q_0 K_0} = (1 + \mu) \frac{q_0 K_0}{P_0 Y_0}$, where w, q, and P refer to the wave rate, the particular of conital and to the price of output respectively, and price is the the wage rate, the rental price of capital and to the price of output, respectively, and is the mark-up.5
+Also the CES variants used by Solow (1956) or Acemoglu (2002) can be traced back under certain special assumptions concerning the baseline values to the general normalized CES function (7), but not the functional form which, for example, was proposed by Barro and Sala-i-Martin (1995).6

-The baselines values for capital, labour, output and the marginal rate of substitution are the same for all functions belonging to one particular CES family.
-This implies automatically, that under imperfect competition, two members of one family also share the same baseline
+The baselines values for capital, labor, output and the marginal rate of substitution are the same for all functions belonging to one particular CES family.
+This implies automatically, that under imperfect competition, two members of one family also share the same baseline values for the distribution parameter $\pi_0 = \frac{q_0 K_0}{w_0 N_0 + q_0 K_0} = (1 + \mu) \frac{q_0 K_0}{P_0 Y_0}$, where w, q, and P refer to the wage rate, the rental price of capital and to the price of output, respectively, and μ is the mark-up.7

-(c) The general form (7) and all its admissible variants share the property of being a general mean of the order of General means, however, are strictly increasing functions of their order (see De LaGrandville and Solow, 2005).
+(c) The general form (7) and all its admissible variants share the property of being a General Mean of the order of ρ .
+General means, however, are strictly increasing functions of their order (see de La Grandville and Solow, 2005).
 Hence, it becomes easy to prove that everywhere (except in the benchmark point) an increase in the elasticity of substitution will lead to a higher level of output.
-Within the context of a standard neoclassical growth model one can then show (Klump and De La Grandville, 2000) that a higher elasticity of substitution induces a higher steady level of capital-intensity and per-capita production.
-The degree of factor substitution can thus be regarded as a determinant of the steady state as important as the savings rate or the growth rate of the labour force.
+Within the context of a standard neoclassical growth model one can then show (Klump and de La Grandville, 2000) that a higher elasticity of substitution induces a higher steady level of capitalintensity and per-capita production.
+The degree of factor substitution can thus be regarded as a determinant of the steady state just as important as the savings rate or the growth rate of the labor force.